-For students on our creative-writing courses, the possibility of one day having their novels reviewed in a national newspaper or magazine is a thrilling prospect.
+For all writers, the possibility of one day having their novels reviewed in a national newspaper or magazine is a thrilling prospect.
 We thought it would be useful to get to know a little more about the process behind book reviewing itself, so we got in touch with Mail on Sunday crime fiction reviewer John Williams to ask him a few questions about his role.

 As well as reviewing books, John has also published a series of fiction and non-fiction books.
 These include his ‘Cardiff Trilogy’ of contemporary crime novels set in his home town, as well as biographies of Shirley Bassey and Eartha Kitt.
 He also organises the Laugharne Weekend, a music and literary festival in West Wales.
 I caught up with John to find out about his tastes in crime fiction, and some of the new authors he’s excited about in the new year.